 - The suspect takes more or less than the nine steps required in each direction.

-For the one-legged stand test the suspect has to stand in place on one leg while keeping the other leg extended forward about six inches off the ground.
-Simultaneously, the suspect has to count aloud to thirty saying "One one-thousand, two one-thousand, three one-thousand..." etc.
+For the OLS, the suspect has to stand in place on one leg while keeping the other leg extended forward about six (6) inches off the ground.
+Simultaneously, the suspect has to count aloud to 30 by reciting "One one-thousand, two one-thousand, three one-thousand..." etc.

-Meanwhile, the cop is looking out for the following four "clues" of intoxication:
+Meanwhile, the police officer is looking out for the following four "clues" of intoxication: